Guidance - Managing the impacts of beavers in Scotland

 Minimising welfare impacts

 Whatever the activity that is licensed we have to ensure that impacts on animal welfare are minimised.
-This means that we expect licence holders to try to avoid actions during more sensitive periods if at all possible.
-We accept that sometimes this might not be possible, but if actions have to be carried out during the kit dependency period then additional measures will have to be put in place to minimise welfare impacts.
+For this reason management licences do not apply during the kit dependency period from 1st April to 16th August.
+If actions have to be carried out during the kit dependency period then an exceptional licence must first be sought and additional measures will have to be put in place to minimise welfare impacts.

 Lethal control